maxwolf621/AZ/az-104/Test/EntraId.md

 In the given policy, the resource group TD-RG is excluded in the effect of the policy.

 This means that you are allowed to create
-Virtual Networks in TD-RG.
+Virtual Networks in `TD-RG.`

 A policy exclusion allows you to assign a policy at a high level and then exclude scopes within it.

 For example, in an environment with applications and a central network, you want to have a policy for all the application resource groups but not the network resource group.

-## :star2: Contributor role & Traffic Analytics
+## :star2: Role to manage Azure Network Watcher Traffic Analytics

 ![Alt text](image-84.png)

 <font color="red">The users in the group can visualize the traffic distribution by assigning a Contributor role to the group.</font>

 :mag: Traffic Analytics
-Traffic analytics is a powerful feature within Azure Network Watcher that provides visibility into user and application activity in your cloud networks.
+Traffic analytics is a powerful feature within Azure Network Watcher that provides visibility into `user` and `application activity` in your cloud networks.

 ![Alt text](image-85.png)

-To enable traffic analytics, your account must have any of the following Azure roles at the subscription scope: owner, contributor, or network contributor.
+To enable traffic analytics, your account must have any of the following Azure roles at the subscription scope:
+- owner,
+- contributor,
+- network contributor.

 Before you use traffic analytics, ensure your environment meets the following requirements:
 - `A Network Watcher enabled` Subscript.